djlns/irixs/README.md

 ### Scripts
 `p01plot`: GUI application for quick plotting and fitting for experiments on P01 and P09
-`oneshot`: check detector images from a specific measurement
+`irixs_oneshot`: check detector images from a specific measurement

 ## Installation